 - Long-term use with high doses of Zolpidem can cause seizures

 The medicine should be used only under close supervision of a registered medical practitioner.
 It should be started to consume with the lowest dose for the short period of time.
 Body usually adjusts too few side effects during the course of treatment.

 In general, Zolpidem side-effects are well tolerated.
 The medicine can cause fatigue.
 Ambien should be taken before going to bed, as this is a sleep initiator.
 After taking this medicine the individual will not be active.
-The person will be drowsy and will forget his actions done during night.
+The person will be drowsy and will forget his actions done during the night.

 Hypersensitivity reactions such as angioedema if occurs, the patient should not be given Zolpidem again.
 Angioedema if at all occurs, happens after taking the first dose or the subsequent doses.

-Correct ambien dosage should be done to avoid withdrawal side effects such as confusion, seizure, headache nausea, increased impulsivity.
+Correct Ambien dosage should be done to avoid withdrawal side effects such as confusion, seizure, headache nausea, increased impulsivity.

 Activities which require alert and attention such as driving or working on machines should be avoided.
 Ambien has “hangover” properties.

-To avoid side-effect dose titration should be done over prolonged period of time maybe for months.
-This will help decrease withdrawal symptoms.
+To avoid side-effect dose titration should be done over a prolonged period of time maybe for months.
+This will help to decrease withdrawal symptoms.
 Few practitioners opt for longer acting benzodiazepine equivalents in place of Ambien and then gradual dose titration is done.

 In severe cases of drug dependence and drug abuse, the patient has to be hospitalized.
 The inpatient is then detoxicated using flumazenil to get rid of zolpidem drug dependence or addiction.